agroce/tstl/README.md

     git clone https://github.com/agroce/tstl.git
     cd tstl
     python setup.py install
-    # Might need to do a sudo on the last step if not using virtualenv

 For code coverage, you will also need to install Ned Batchelder's `coverage.py` tool; `pip install coverage` is all that is needed.